-The following table looks at the change in the June 30, 2021 plan costs and funded status under two different longevity scenarios, namely assuming rates of post-retirement mortality are 10% lower or 10% higher than our current mortality assumptions.
-This type of analysis highlights the impact on the plan of improving or worsening mortality over the long term.
+The following table looks at the change in the June 30, 2022 plan costs and funded status under two different longevity scenarios, namely assuming rates of post-retirement mortality are 10% lower or 10% higher than our current mortality assumptions adopted in 2021.
+This type of analysis highlights the impact on the plan of a change in the mortality assumption.